 Trees Together, Transition Together

-The past year has been challenging and unlike anything we have experienced before.
-None of us were prepared to shelter in place and modify our lifestyles due to a global pandemic.
+The past two years have been challenging and unlike anything we have experienced before.
+None of us were prepared to shelter in place in 2020, attempt to return to a new normal lifestyle in 2021, then once again alter our lives because of a new COVID-19 variant in 2022.
 We have felt overwhelmed by the isolation, loneliness, and mandates that have restricted our movement and interactions with others.
 Many of us have endured unexpected illness, grief, missed opportunities, and economic challenges during this time.
 Simultaneously, we witnessed and may have been re-traumatized by the racial reckoning, hate crimes, polarization, and social injustices, which were not new but now placed in the spotlight, impacting our communities.

 Whether this is the first time you step foot on the Farm or are returning to a campus that feels familiar, yet different at the same time, we hope this website will offer resources and tips to support your transition.
 The way you move through this time will not look the same as your classmates, yet we can learn from each other and find the support we need to move through the process.
 We will work together to acknowledge our communities, your concerns and adapt to changes that arise, with the hope that you will find security and belonging here at Stanford.

 We are Trees Together and we invite you to transition with us.

 Coping with Loneliness

 Restrictions during the pandemic prevented us from fulfilling the basic human need to connect with others.
 This lack of connection with others and self may have led you to experience feelings of loneliness.

 Explore what we can do when these feelings arise and learn about resources available to help create new and strong connections.